 · Bearing temperature detectors (at least one per bearing) shall be provided in machines with hydrodynamic radial and thrust bearings.
 Detectors shall be installed so that they measure bearing metal temperature.
 Bearing temperature detectors shall be installed in such a way that they do not violate the integrity of the bearing insulation.
 Unless otherwise specified, RTD elements shall be platinum, three-wire elements with a resistance of 100 at 0 C (32 F) in accordance with IEC 60751, tolerance class W 0,3.
 These elements shall have tetrafluoroethylene-insulated, stranded, tinned copper wire leads with cross sections at least equal to 0.4 mm2 (22 AWG) in size.
 The leads shall meet the requirements of NFPA 70 or IEC 60079.

 When specified, bearing temperature sensors shall be provided in accordance with API 670.

-Adoption of API 670 requires two sensors per bearing for most bearings.In certain bearing designs, API 670 requires temperature measurement in two locations (axially colinear).
+In certain bearing designs, API 670 requires temperature measurement in two locations (axially colinear).

 If redundant temperature detectors are desired, separate detectors are preferred.
 Where space is limited, the use of dual element sensors may be considered.